loicguichaoua/loicguichaoua.github.io/_posts/2019-04-11-how-to-get-a-simple-blog-up-and-running.md

 ---
-description: "How I set up this blog"
+description: "To whom it may help, a brief explanation of how I set up this blog."
 comments: true
 ---